Yahoo CEO Marissa Mayer parries activist investor attacks

 | SAN FRANCISCO

-SAN FRANCISCO Yahoo Inc's CEO is trying to steer investor focus away from the tech company's stagnant revenue and toward achievements and growth prospects that have been flying below the radar.
+SAN FRANCISCO Yahoo Inc's CEO is trying to steer investor focus away from the tech company's stagnant revenue and towards achievements and growth prospects that have been flying below the radar.

 Chief Executive Marissa Mayer spent much of Tuesday's earnings call highlighting improvements in Yahoo's mobile business, the benefits from acquisitions and billions of dollars in buybacks.

-"This team has now been in place for two years and we’ve achieved much more than many people realize," Mayer said.
-It was a vigorous defense of her tenure, which has come under fire from activist investor Starboard Value LP.
+"This team has now been in place for two years and we’ve achieved much more than many people realise," Mayer said.
+It was a vigorous defence of her tenure, which has come under fire from activist investor Starboard Value LP.

 "I was surprised at the level of detail that she went into," said B. Riley & Co analyst Sameet Sinha.